stacksmith/trivial-project/README.md

 A simple tool for creating new 'projects' populated with files.

-Almost every aspect of the project generation is configurable, including key-value substitution of text in files, filename renaming, specification of manifests of file actions, etc.
+Almost every aspect of the project generation is configurable, including key-value substitution of text in files, filename renaming, specification of manifests of file actions, and even the syntax of the substitution engine.
+Multipass substitution creates many opportunities for generating complex projects with precision.

 ## DEPENDENCIES